tech-science-club/Car_digital_cluster_with_web_dashboard/README.md

 And highly recommend this book
 ![](CANhaking.png)

 A lot of information about how do automotive network is designed and works.

 As long as I study Python and its GUI Kivy, I have used it to design main App and deploy it on Raspberry platform.
 In the end I have got the App with 3 screens, which we can shift calling popup dialog window
-1. Clasic view
+1. Clasic view:

 ![](2024-08-05 195204.png)

-2. With a little bit sport features
+2. With a little bit sport features:

 ![](2024-08-05 195235.png)

-3. Service window with relevant sensors' data
+3. Service window with relevant sensors' data:

 ![](2024-08-05 195259.png)